1976 Michigan Wolverines football team: Week 6: at Northwestern

 On October 16, 1976, Michigan faced Northwestern for its first game on the road.
 Playing at Dyche Stadium, the Wolverines scored 28 points in the second quarter, compiled 346 yard of total offense in the first half, and led 31-0 at halftime.
 Michigan applied the brakes in the second half, and both teams scored single touchdowns in the fourth quarter.
-Michigan won by a final score of 38-7.
+Michigan won by a final score of 38–7.

 Rob Lytle, who moved from fullback to tailback in the game, rushed for 172 yards and two touchdowns on 18 carries.
 With his performance against Northwestern, Lytle moved past Ron Johnson and into third place on Michigan's all-time rushing yardage list.
 Harlan Huckleby gained 80 yards and scored a touchdown on 17 carries, while Russell Davis rushed for 58 yards on 13 carries.
 Rick Leach completed only three of seven passes and threw two interceptions.
 One of Leach's passes went 57 yards for a touchdown to Jim Smith.
 Bob Wood kicked a field goal in the first quarter and converted on all four extra point attempts.

 Michigan remained ranked #1 in both polls after its victory over Northwestern.
 It captured 40 out of 42 first place votes from the UPI Board of Coaches.

 Week 7: at Indiana

 For its seventh game of the year, Michigan defeated Indiana by a 35-0 score in cold, wet conditions at Bloomington.
 Rick Leach completed all four of his passes for 102 yards, including a nine-yard touchdown pass to Gene Johnson in the second quarter and a 15-yard touchdown pass to Russell Davis and the third period.
 Rob Lytle rushed for 175 yards on 25 carries and scored touchdowns on runs of 14 yards and one yard.
 Russell Davis also rushed for 69 yards and a touchdown, while Harlan Huckleby rushed for 67 yards, including a one-yard touchdown run in the fourth quarter.

-While Michigan defeated Indiana, Tony Dorsett of #2 Pitt rushed for 180 yards in Pitt's 45-0 victory over Navy, breaking the all-time NCAA rushing record previously held by Archie Griffin.